MrZanpakuto/tic-tac-toe/README.md

 ## 🎯 Goal

 Align 3 of your symbols in a row before your opponent does.
-Can you outsmart the Ichigo? 🏆
+Can you outsmart Ichigo? 🏆

 ---